roxiness/stackmix/readme.md

 ### single-page

-Facilitates Navigational scrolling - not to be confused with single page application
+Facilitates Navigational scrolling - not to be confused with single page application.

 ### snowpack

-Snowpack is alternative bundler, quicker than rollup
+Snowpack is alternative bundler, quicker than rollup.

 ### static

-Adds Spank, the Static Site Generator (SSG, to export HTML pages from your SPA
+Adds Spank, the Static Site Generator (SSG, to export HTML pages from your SPA.

 ### svite